Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

 In real misaligned rings there is a vertical closed orbit distortion and $\hat{n}_{0}$ is tilted from the vertical in the arcs (see below) so that the above mentioned columns of $\bf{G}$ and $\bf{\tilde{G}}$ for the arc quadrupoles do not vanish.
-In practice the tilts can be tens of milliradians and they increase with energy (they are roughly proportional to $a\gamma$) but even these small angles can lead to strong depolarization so that it is essential that the ring be very well aligned from the beginning.
-Note that {\em vertical} closed orbit distortion leads primarily to depolarization due to {\em horizontal} synchrobetatron motion in the arcs.
+In practice the tilts can be tens of milliradians and they increase with energy (they are roughly proportional to $a\gamma_0$) but even these small angles can lead to strong depolarization so that it is essential that the ring be very well aligned from the beginning.
+Note that {\it vertical} closed orbit distortion leads primarily to depolarization due to {\it horizontal} synchrobetatron motion in the arcs.
 Note also that tilts of tens of milliradians cause a negligible decrease of the underlying ST polarization (Eq.(14), Sec.2.7.7).

-If there is a vertical correction coil and a BPM near each quadrupole, one can try to minimize the combined vertical kick (``kick minimization'') \cite{epac96} applied to the orbit by each quadrupole and its correction coil and thereby reduce the tilt of $\hat{n}_{0}$ due to the distorted orbit's being off centre in the (misaligned) quadrupoles.
-This also reduces the generation of spurious vertical dispersion so that the driving of $\nu_y$ and $\nu_z$ (Eq.(11)) resonances is avoided.
-This presupposes that the positions with respect to the quadrupoles of the BPM's are well known.
+If there is a vertical correction coil and a beam position monitor (BPM) near each quadrupole, one can try to minimize the combined vertical kick ({\it ``kick minimization''}) \cite{epac96} applied to the orbit by each quadrupole and its correction coil and thereby reduce the tilt of $\hat{n}_{0}$ due to the distorted orbit's being off centre in the (misaligned) quadrupoles.
+This also reduces the generation of spurious vertical dispersion so that the driving of $\nu_y$ and $\nu_z$ resonances (Eq.(11)) is avoided.
+This presupposes that the positions with respect to the quadrupoles of the BPMs are well known.
 These relative positions can be estimated using beam--based calibration (Sec.4.5.5 in \cite{handbookb})\cite{epac96}.
 However, kick minimization will not be effective if, say, the dipoles have significant tilt misalignments.

 If these measures are insufficient, a further method for bringing $\hat{n}_{0}$ closer to the vertical is needed. $\hat{n}_{0}$, and thus its tilt, for the distorted ring can be obtained as described in Sec.2.7.7 but one gains more insight by using a perturbation theory based on SLIM concepts \cite{bmrr}.
 Viewed from the $(\hat{n}_{0},\, \hat{m},\, \hat{l})$ frame calculated for the design orbit, the first order deviation of $\hat{n}_{0}$ from the design orientation can be written as